Center for Audiology, Speech, Language, and Learning

 Our services are directed by true experts – clinical faculty who teach the science and are accomplished practitioners – bringing exceptional knowledge and experience to our clients.

-Our long-standing commitment to high-quality, evidence-based client care will soon be enhanced by our new state-of-the-art facility with an accessible, comfortable setting and free covered parking.
-The new facility will be open in January 2015.
+Our long-standing commitment to high-quality, evidence-based client care is enhanced by our new state-of-the-art facility with an accessible, comfortable setting and free covered parking.
+The new facility opened in January 2015.

 More than a clinic

 We also conduct innovative research in the clinic and actively teach future professionals new knowledge and clinical techniques based on scientifically validated evidence.
 Our graduate healthcare programs — ranked in the Top 10 in the nation by U.S. News & World Report — train future professionals to be leaders in their fields.
 There is no other clinic quite like us in Chicagoland.